 1. Connect your iPhone to Mac with a USB cable, iPhoto should automatically launch displaying photos and videos from the iPhone device.
 If iPhoto does not launch automatically, launch it and click on “Preferences” from the “iPhoto” menu and then click “general setting” then change “Connecting Camera Opens” to iPhoto.

 2. Once photos from your iPhone have been displayed, select the photos to be imported and hit “import selected” or just import all.

 Part 3: Transfer photos from iPhone to Mac using AirDrop

-Airdrop is another one of the Apple provided application that can be used to transfer photos from iPhone to Mac.
-This software became available for use from iOS 7 upgrade as a means for users to share files between iOS devices including to import photos from iPhone to Mac.
+Airdrop is another one of the Apple-provided applications that can be used to transfer photos from iPhone to Mac.
+This software became available for use from iOS 7 upgrade as a means for users to share files between iOS devices, including to import photos from iPhone to Mac.

 1. On your iPhone device, go to Settings and turn on the Wi-Fi and Bluetooth as well.
 On the Mac, switch on the Wi-Fi by clicking on the Menu bar to turn Wi-Fi on.
 Turn on the Bluetooth of the Mac also.

 2. On your iPhone, slide up to view “Control center”, then click on “Airdrop”.
 Select “Everyone” or “Contacts Only”